Let’s be honest, traveling ANYWHERE with kids makes things interesting.

 But I am thankful for the experience of applying and considering this question.
 Of course, at the time I was cussing my computer screen every time I hit “next” and found another series of questions to fill out.
 But, in hindsight, it’s a fun question to consider!

-Mom With A Map is searching for some individuals to write guest posts in 2018.
+Mom With A Map is searching for some individuals to write guest posts this year.
 I’d LOVE to hear how you’d answer the question: where is the most interesting place you’ve been?

-On another note, I can’t wait to follow along as Jada Yuan (the “winner” of the job!) travels to all 52 places this year!
+On another note, I can’t wait to follow along as Jada Yuan (the “winner” of the job!) travels to all 52 places.

 If you enjoyed this story, be sure to pin this post: